-The first step in the BSA Youth Leadership Training continuum is conducted in the home unit.
-Boy Scouts, Varsity Scouts and Venturers who have 1) completed this training and 2) reached the age of thirteen but are not yet eighteen, (for Ventuerers not yet twenty one) may participate in the next step by accepting the challenge of the council level National Youth Leadership Training (NYLT).
+The first step in the BSA Youth Leadership Training Continuum is conducted in the home unit.
+Scouts BSA and Venturers who have 1) completed this training and 2) reached the age of thirteen but are not yet eighteen (for Venturers not yet twenty-one) may participate in the next step by accepting the challenge of the council level National Youth Leadership Training (NYLT).

 Unit leaders have the primary responsibility for training their youth leaders.
-The purpose of National Youth Leadership Training is not to assume that role, but rather support it.
+The purpose of National Youth Leadership Training is not to assume that role but rather support it.
 The NYLT week is filled with activities, presentations, challenges, discussions, and camping in a team and model unit environment.
-Participants learn and practice skills that are valuable at home, church, school, work and the Scouting unit.
+Participants learn and practice valuable skills at home, church, school, work, and the Scouting unit.

-The course is designed for youth members 14 years of age.
-However, at a unit leader's discretion, they may approve a Scout at 13 years of age to attend NYLT.
+The course is designed for youth members 13 years of age.
 Since a Scout only takes this course once, we want them to get the maximum benefit from this experience; therefore, it is essential that they be able to handle the demands of this advanced course, which requires maturity, experience, and proficiency in basic camping skills.

-At NYLT, a temporary training unit is formed consisting of youth from Venturing Crews, Boy Scout Troops and Varsity Teams across the council.
+At NYLT, a temporary training unit is formed consisting of youth from Scouts BSA Troops and Venturing Crew across the council.
 This training unit is instructed and led by a highly qualified group of outstanding youth and adult trainers.
-At the end of this conference the Scout returns to their home unit with advanced knowledge of leadership skills and patrol/troop/team/crew operation.
+At the end of this conference, the Scout returns to their home unit with advanced knowledge of leadership skills and patrol/troop/team/crew operation.

 - Give participants the confidence and knowledge to conduct the troop program.

 - Provide participants with a clear understanding of team and personal development and how those elements relate to being a leader.